April 2 Art Place Showcase, presented by Arts Network Ottawa

 The Arts Council believes in the power of the arts to transform lives.
 Many residents in Ottawa do not have access to a creative outlet.
 The Arts Council is filling this gap by providing opportunities to professional artists and arts groups whose artistic skills and programming engage with the public in meaningful ways.
 The Arts Council is motivated by the program’s ability to create more opportunities for artists to share their art practice with new audiences in non-traditional settings.
 Each art project amplifies a new voice to communities across Ottawa on social issues that matter.

-AOE Arts Council represents over 400 artists and arts groups, of all art disciplines.
+Arts Network Ottawa represents over 400 artists and arts groups, of all art disciplines.
 For close to 30 years, the arts service organization continues to connect, champion and collaborate to bring resources together that build a thriving Ottawa arts community.

 For more information and to arrange interviews with the artists: